Quartermaster sergeant: American Civil War

 The rank was in use by both the Union Army and the Confederate Army during the American Civil War.
 The rank was below sergeant major and above ordnance sergeant.
 The same rank insignia was used by both armies.
 Both armies varied the colour of the stripes by assigning red for artillery, yellow for cavalry, and blue for infantry.
 Some Confederate militia units varied these colours even further and had other colours; an example being the black stripes used by infantry units from North Carolina.

 Each regiment or battalion was assigned a quartermaster sergeant as part of the staff, appointed by the commander from among the regiment's sergeants.
 Their task was to assist the quartermaster of the regiment with ordering, storing and distributing various equipage (clothing, tents, etc.) and maintaining appropriate records.
-Other tasks may have include overseeing the regimental train or work parties assigned to the regiment.
+Other tasks may have included overseeing the regimental train or work parties assigned to the regiment.
 Particularly with cavalry and artillery regiments, acquiring and distributing forage was an important function of the quartermaster sergeant.

 Additionally, on 4 May 1861, each company of Union cavalry was authorised a company quartermaster sergeant.
 The company quartermaster sergeant was responsible for the company wagon and all the property it contained, including the tents, the company mess gear, the company desk, the company library, the ordnance, the subsistence provisions, and the company tools.
 He was further charged with overseeing the camp set-up of the tents and picket lines.
 He inspected the company horses and mules, and reported any problems to the veterinary surgeon of the regiment.
 He was also responsible for acquiring fuel, forage for the horses, and straw for bedding for the company.
 These were normally drawn from the supplies of the regimental quartermaster, along with replacements for uniforms and equipment.
 When they were not available from stores, the company quartermaster sergeant was responsible for forage parties to acquire them.
 The company quartermaster sergeant was required to sign for the uniforms and equipment that were in his custody and before disbursing these items to a soldier, he required a signature of receipt, countersigned by an officer.